-Estimates

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Estimates - The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting year.
 Actual results could differ from those estimates.

-Budgetary Comparison Statement

-The Organization is not required to adopt a legally binding budget; therefore no budgetary comparison statement of the General Fund has been presented.
+Budgetary Comparison Statement - The Organization is not required to adopt a legally binding budget; therefore, no budgetary comparison statement of the General Fund has been presented.

-Fair Value of Financial Instruments

-The carrying value of cash and cash equivalents, receivables, accounts payable and accrued liabilities approximate fair value because of the short maturity of these instruments.
+Fair Value of Financial Instruments - The carrying value of cash and cash equivalents, receivables, accounts payable, and accrued liabilities approximate fair value because of the short maturity of these instruments.

-Subsequent Events

-The Organization has evaluated subsequent events for potential recognition and disclosure through January 3, 2018, the date the financial statements were available to be issued.
+Subsequent Events - The Organization has evaluated subsequent events for potential recognition and disclosure through October 24, 2018, the date the financial statements were available to be issued.